Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Conclusions

-\item ASTRO-H measurements of the bulk and random velocities are accurate to $\lesssim 20\%$, when the number of photons exceeds $200$ in the 6.7~keV \FeXXV K$\alpha$ line complex.
-This enables ASTRO-H to make velocity velocity measurements out to $r\lesssim r_{2500}$ along any given arm of a nearby rich galaxy clusters with a reasonable exposure time ($\lesssim 100$~ks).
-However, ASTRO-H velocity measurements become increasingly more expensive, requiring deep exposure ($\gtrsim 1$~Ms) in the low surface brightness region in the outskirts of galaxy clusters.

-\item Velocity measurements using only the hard ($5.0-10$~keV) band of the X-ray spectrum achieve similar accuracies as those based on the full ($0.3-10$~keV) band as both bands contain the 6.7~keV \FeXXV K$\alpha$ line.
-However, using the soft ($0.3-5.0$~keV) band spectrum alone introduces a significant bias, as the emission lines in this band come from low mass ions that are more susceptible to thermal broadening, making the effect of Doppler broadening more difficult to discern.

-\item Spectra extracted from annular bins give a good recovery of the thermodynamic and velocity profiles of the ICM.
-Specifically, deprojected temperature and velocity profiles from spectra extracted from the annular bins agree well with the ``true'' mass-weighted, spherically averaged profiles computed directly from the simulations to better than $20\%$.
+\begin{enumerate} \item XARM spectra extracted from annular bins give a good recovery of the thermodynamic and velocity profiles of the ICM for dynamically relaxed clusters.
+Specifically, deprojected temperature and turbulent velocity profiles from spectra extracted from the annular bins differ from the ``true'' mass-weighted, spherically averaged profiles computed directly from the simulations by less than $30\%$, provided that there are enough photons ($N>200$) to resolve the \FeXXV~K$\alpha$ line.
+For dynamically disturbed clusters the agreement worsens to about $45\%$.

-\item We find significant azimuthal variations in the recovered turbulent velocities, by up to a factor of 2, even in dynamically relaxed clusters.
-Our finding suggests that the velocity structure of the ICM is richer and more complex than its thermodynamic counterpart.
+\item We find significant azimuthal variations in the recovered turbulent velocities.
+The difference in the turbulent velocity in one azimuthal direction can deviate from the ``true'' mass-weighted spherically averaged value by a factor of $\sim 1.4$, even in dynamically relaxed simulated clusters.
+This indicates that the velocity structure of the ICM is richer and more complex than its thermodynamic counterpart.
 Measurement of the turbulent velocity profile in any given azimuthal direction (or arm) is, therefore, not representative of the underlying mass-weighted, spherically averaged profile, which is required to correct for the hydrostatic mass bias.
-Since the field of view of ASTRO-H SXS is small, mosaic observations are required to sample the annular regions at the large cluster-centric radii of nearby clusters, which could be expensive and infeasible.
-Our results suggest that combining spectra from eight arms leads to better recovery of the velocity profiles to about 20\%.
+Since the field of view of XARM's spectrometer is small, mosaic observations are required to sample the annular regions at the large cluster-centric radii of nearby clusters.
+Our results indicate that combining spectra from eight arms leads to better recovery of the velocity profiles, with a difference of less than about 30\% compared to the spherically averaged values computed directly from the simulation.